peterbrittain/asciimatics/doc/source/widgets.rst

                 raise StopApplication("User pressed quit")

 3. `ContactView`: This is the detailed view.
-It queries the `ContactModel` for the current contact to be displayed at the start (which may be none if the user is adding a contact) and writes any changes back to the model when the user clicks OK.
+It queries the `ContactModel` for the current contact to be displayed when it is reset (note: there may be no contact if the user is adding a contact) and writes any changes back to the model when the user clicks OK.

 .. container:: toggle